GlobalNamesArchitecture/gnparser/README.rst

 ``gnparser`` takes a name string like
 ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns back parsed components in JSON format.
-We supply an informal `description of the output fields </JSON_FIELDS.md>`_.
+We supply a `description of the output fields as JSON schema <http://globalnames.org/schemas/gnparser.json>`_.
 Parser's behavior is defined in its tests and the `test file <https://raw.githubusercontent.com/GlobalNamesArchitecture/gnparser/master/parser/src/test/resources/test_data.txt>`_ is a good source of information about parser's capabilities, its input